-Case 1 - There are chances that House Rent Allowance(HRA) is paid by your Employer, but exemption is not provided by him due to non production of Rent Receipts.
+Case 1 - There are chances that House Rent Allowance(HRA) is paid by your Employer, but the exemption is not provided by him due to the non-production of Rent Receipts.

-In such case he can claim HRA exemption benefit while filing Income Tax return by computing the exemption amount as follows :-
+In such a case one can claim the HRA exemption benefit while filing an Income-tax return by computing the exemption amount as follows:-

 - Rent paid in excess of 10% of Salary

 - 50% of Salary, if the Employment is in Mumbai, Delhi, Kolkata or Chennai.
 If the Location is other than Mumbai, Delhi, Kolkata or Chennai, then 40% of the Salary

 Note: Salary for computing HRA means Basic Salary + Dearness Allowances + Percentage base commission if any

 Case 2 - Employer has not paid House Rent Allowance(HRA) as part of Salary and Taxpayer himself is staying in Rented house.

 In such a case, the Taxpayer can claim a deduction for the amount of Rent paid for his accommodation U/s 80GG, if the following conditions are fulfilled.